-Bleta Rexha (born August 30, 1989), known as Bebe Rexha, is an Albanian-American singer-songwriter, known for being the lead vocalist of the American band Black Cards created by Pete Wentz, and for co-writing the number-one Billboard Hot 100 hit "The Monster" by Eminem featuring Rihanna.
+Bleta "Bebe" Rexha (born August 30, 1989; Albanian pronunciation: blɛta bɛbɛ ɾɛdʒa) is an American singer and songwriter, known for being featured on the hit singles "Take Me Home" by Cash Cash and "Hey Mama" by David Guetta, being the lead vocalist of the American band Black Cards created by Pete Wentz, and for co-writing the number-one US Billboard Hot 100 hit "The Monster" by Eminem featuring Rihanna.

-Rexha was born in Brooklyn, New York City, United States, from Albanian parents originating from Dibër, Albania.
-Rexha began her approach to music at the age of 4, and continued to pursue her love for music through high school, taking part in musicals such as Hello, Dolly!, Jesus Christ Superstar and Fiddler on the Roof.
+Rexha was born in Brooklyn, New York City, United States, to ethnic Albanian parents from Debar, Republic of Macedonia.
+Rexha began her approach to music at the age of 4, and continued to pursue her love for music through Tottenville High School on Staten Island, taking part in musicals such as Hello, Dolly!, Jesus Christ Superstar and Fiddler on the Roof.
 She was inspired by musicians such as Stevie Wonder, Tori Amos, John Legend, and The Temptations.
-Rexha earned the "Best Teen Songwriter" at the National Academy of Recording Arts & Science's annual New York "Grammy Day" event, that allowed her the opportunity to meet many successful music producers.
+Rexha earned the "Best Teen Songwriter" at The National Academy of Recording Arts & Sciences's annual New York "Grammy Day" event, that allowed her the opportunity to meet many successful music producers.

 In March 2010, Fall Out Boy bassist Pete Wentz formed an alternative electro band with Rexha, called Black Cards.
 Wentz decided to form the group during his break from music in 2009, when he decided to concentrate more of his time on raising his family.
 During this period, Wentz started being inspired by Jamaican music, and decided to contact producer Sam Hollander to discuss an idea to mash up ska, dance and reggae music with '80s British rock and pop to create an experimental sound.